haricot/django-webpack-app/README.md

 $ docker-compose -f  docker-compose.yml build
 $ docker-compose -f  docker-compose.yml up

+because a bug for now we need this command for collect (js,other) :
+DJANGO_STATIC_ROOT=True ./manage.py  runserver

 # Template for a modern Django app

 Use with cookiecutter: **`cookiecutter https://github.com/ProjectTemplates/django-webpack-app.git`**